-Table 6: Annual Estimates of the Resident Population for Puerto Rico HUD identified MID.Source: U.S. Census.
+Table 8: Annual Estimates of the Resident Population for Puerto Rico HUD identified MID.
+Source: U.S. Census.
 Annual Estimates of the Resident Population for Puerto Rico Municipios: April 1, 2020, to July 1, 2022 (PRM-EST2022-POP).

-Moreover, the increasing number of populations over sixty-five (65) years in Puerto Rico is higher than the U.S. average of seventeen-point three percent (22.1% and 16.5% respectively), as shown in Table 7.
-The older adult population is an important indicator to determine the social vulnerability of an area, as older adults are more vulnerable than other age groups because of their need for susceptibility to harm and potential mobility constraints, all of which influence the ability to get out of harm's way34.
-Social imbalances historically tend to reduce women's status in society, their access to resources, opportunities, and power, leading to higher female vulnerability to adverse hazards and disaster outcomes35.
+Moreover, the increasing number of populations over sixty-five (65) years in Puerto Rico is higher than the U.S. average of twenty-three-point five percent (23.5%) and seventy-point three percent) (17.3%) respectively, as shown in Table 9.
+The older adult population is an important indicator to determine the social vulnerability of an area, as older adults are more vulnerable than other age groups because of their need for susceptibility to harm and potential mobility constraints, all of which influence the ability to get out of harm's way.
+Social imbalances historically tend to reduce women's status in society, their access to resources, opportunities, and power, leading to higher female vulnerability to adverse hazards and disaster outcomes.
 In both indicators, Puerto Rico and the Municipalities within the HUD-identified MID areas have higher percentages than the U.S. average.